 Vacuum Forming – For high volume production we have 2 vacuum forming machines capable of moulding items up to 1220 x 915mm.

 Digital Printing – We also have our own in house digital printing, mounting and laminating.
-We can apply full colour graphics and logos to your retail displays, ensuring that corporate colours and guidelines are adhered to.
+Using the latest technology we can print full colour graphics and logos directly to your retail displays, ensuring that corporate colours and guidelines are adhered to.
+Our printers print inks that are thermoformable so we can create visually stunning effects that would otherwise be extremely costly, for examples please look on our Creations page for “Formed Print”.

 Our full plant list is available on request.
 Workshop visits are welcome and are available by appointment.